Find Trade Colleges

 Private not-for-profit Public vs. Private

-About 72% of students who apply get accepted.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 72%.
 Around 40% of accepted students are men, and 60% are women.

 References